The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 They hear that every elsewhere day in their lives.

-They don't want to hear it Sunday afternoon, Sunday night or Monday, now Thursday night.
+They don't want to hear it Sunday afternoon, Sunday night, or Monday, now Thursday night.

-There's all it is a number of things I think that are accumulating.
+It's a number of things I think that are accumulating.

-Look at a lot of people think that it was a legitimate suspension because it's a Patriots and everybody thinks it knows they cheat.
+The suspensions of star players, the flategate, look at a lot of people think that it was a legitimate suspension because it's a Patriots and everybody thinks it knows they cheat.

 Other people think, my God, you took your biggest star off the field for four weeks.

-The NFL's a television show.
+The NFL is a television show.

 That's what it is.